labviros/is-face-detection/README.md

 ### Docker <img alt="k8s" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/docker/docker.png" />

-To run the application into kubernetes plataform, it must be package in the right format which is a [docker container](https://www.docker.com/resources/what-container).
-A docker container can be initialize from a docker image, the instructions to build the docker image are at [`etc/docker/Dockerfile`](https://github.com/labviros/is-face-detector/blob/master/etc/docker/Dockerfile).
+To run the application into kubernetes plataform, it must be packaged in the right format which is a [docker container](https://www.docker.com/resources/what-container).
+A docker container can be initialized from a docker image, the instructions to build the docker image are at [`etc/docker/Dockerfile`](https://github.com/labviros/is-face-detector/blob/master/etc/docker/Dockerfile).

 To be avaliable to the kubernetes cluster, the docker image must be storaged on [dockerhub](https://hub.docker.com/).
 Here, the repository on dockerhub in linked to this github repository.
 So everytime we set a tag here, it triggers the build of the docker image.
 More about  [how to automote the build of the docker image on dockerhub](https://github.com/labviros/is-face-detector/blob/master/https://docs.docker.com/docker-hub/builds/).

 It is not necessary to automate the build of the docker image.
-It is possible to build to image locally and push to dockerhub.
+It is possible to build the image locally and push to dockerhub.
 For example,

 ```bash
 docker build -f etc/docker/Dockerfile -t <user>/is-face-detector:<version> .
 docker push <user>/is-face-detector:<version>
 ```

-The image docker used here support any application in python that uses [OpenCV].
+The docker image used here supports any application in python that uses [OpenCV].
 If you need another module, specify on [setup.py](setup.py).
-Maybe, your application will not run because the image docker doesn't contain some library.
-In this case, will be necessary edit the [etc/docker/Dockerfile](etc/docker/Dockerfile), by installing what do you need or using another base image.
+Your application may not run because the image docker doesn't contain some library, in this case it will be necessary to edit the [etc/docker/Dockerfile](etc/docker/Dockerfile) and rebuild it to install what you need or to use another base image.